New Construction Homes In Northern VA

 McLean is home to Virginia’s most valuable land.
 It is also known for its large custom luxury homes.
 Homes along the Potomac River, or the “Gold Coast”, are the most expensive in the state.

 The record sale in all of the state for one residence was $43,000,000 in 2018.
-Records are of course made to be broken.
+Records are of course made to be broken, and this one will not last.

 But McLean is more versatile than people realize.
 As part of the Tysons Corner development, McLean has also seen some stunning new high rise condos.